-An environmental impact statement (EIS) is not required under RCW made after review of a completed environmental checklist and other information on file with the lead agency.
-This information is available to the public proposal, a comment period may not be required.
-An "X" is placed next to the on request.
+An environmental impact statement (EIS) is not required under RCW 43.21C.030(2)(c).
+This decision was made after review of a completed environmental checklist and other information on file with the lead agency.
+This information is available to the public on request.

+Comment Period: Depending upon the proposal, a comment period may not be required.
+An "X" is placed next to the applicable comment period provision.